Kaplan University

 Kaplan University (KU) was a private online for-profit university owned by Kaplan, Inc., a subsidiary of Graham Holdings Company.
 It was predominantly a distance learning institution, maintaining 14 ground locations across the United States.
 The university was named in honor of Stanley H. Kaplan, who founded Kaplan Test Prep.
 It was regionally accredited by the Higher Learning Commission, one of seven major accrediting bodies in the U.S., but some programs did not have the field-specific accreditation needed for graduates to obtain certification.

-In 2017, Purdue University announced the acquisition of Kaplan University with the aim of changing it into a nonprofit online institution known as Purdue University Global.
+In 2017, Graham sold Kaplan University to Purdue University for $1, with the aim of changing it into a nonprofit online institution now known as Purdue University Global.
 The acquisition, announced in April 2017, was completed in March 2018.

 History

 The American Institute of Commerce (AIC) was established in 1937 in Davenport, Iowa as a workforce preparatory school.
 In 1999, after six decades of growth in Iowa, the U.S. Department of Education selected the school as 1 of 15 to receive a grant that would enable it to offer courses online.
 Around this time, AIC and four other Iowa colleges were acquired by Quest College and renamed to Quest Education Corporation.
-In November 2000, Kaplan Inc. purchased the college, and changed its name to Kaplan College.
+In November 2000, Kaplan, Inc. purchased the college, and changed its name to Kaplan College.
 Beginning in September 2004, Kaplan, Inc. divided its programs into two different offerings: Kaplan University which specialized in online bachelor's and graduate degrees, and Kaplan College, which offered classroom-based instruction and was largely vocational in nature and focused on associate degrees and certificates.
 In 2015 Kaplan, Inc. sold all 38 Kaplan College campuses to Education Corporation of America.
 Kaplan College is now known as Brightwood College.

 In October 2007, all seven Iowa and Nebraska-based Hamilton College campuses merged with and began operating under the Kaplan University brand.

 Concord Law School merged with Kaplan University in October 2007, changing its name to Concord Law School of Kaplan University.
 The school, established in 1998, was the first fully online law school in the United States.
-The American Bar Association does not accredit online programs but students with non-ABA-accredited law degrees are allowed to take California's bar examination and practice law once admitted to the bar.
+The American Bar Association (ABA) does not accredit online programs but students with non-ABA-accredited law degrees are allowed to take California's bar examination and practice law once admitted to the bar.